openforis/sepal-doc/docs/source/setup/register.rst

 Create an account
 -----------------

-Requesting an account in SEPAL is an automatic process, to start it, use your browser and go to `sepal.io <https://sepal.io/>`_, you will see the landing page (left image below) with two buttons: :btn:`launch` and :btn:`documentation`, click launch button, the splash page (right) with the log-in form will be loaded, locate the green :btn:`Sign up` button and click it.
+Requesting an account in SEPAL is an automatic process, to start it, use your browser and go to `sepal.io <https://sepal.io/>`_, you will see the landing page (left image) with two buttons: :btn:`launch` and  :btn:`documentation`.
+To sign up, first click launch button, the page (right image) with the log-in form will be loaded with a sign up button below.
+Click the green :btn:`Sign up` button if you do not already have a SEPAL account.

 .. thumbnail:: ../_images/setup/register/sepal_landing.png
     :width: 49%